intel/rohd/doc/tutorials/chapter_9/rohd_vf.md

 Sending stimulus through the testbench to the device under test is done by passing `SequenceItem`s through sequencer to `Driver`.

 - **SequenceItem**
   - A `SequenceItem` represents a collection of information to transmit across an interface.
-A typical use case would be sending a collection of `SequenceItem`s in a specific order.
+A typical use case would be an object representing a transaction to be driven over a standardized hardware interface.
 - **Sequence**
   - A `Sequence` is a modular object which has instructions for how to send `SequenceItem`s to a `Sequencer`.
 A typical use case would be sending a collection of `SequenceItem`s in a specific order.